You can’t even imagine how easy is to make this fun DIY FLOATING SHELF. Check it out! This simple project looks amazing!

 Well, well, well…

-After a few years down the road, I decided to make another version of this cool shelf.
-I learned how to macrame since this first tutorial, and I prettied up this simple shelf with some impressive macrame knots, and I gave the neutral plate a little touch of stain.
+A while later, I decided to make another version of this cool shelf.
+I learned how to macrame since this first tutorial, and I prettied up this simple shelf with some impressive macrame knots, plus I gave the neutral plate a little touch of stain.

 Check out some other great projects in my dining room before you leave